jamesyoung-15/FallDetection/README.md

 # Simple Fall Detection
 <!-- Github Repo [here](https://github.com/jamesyoung-15/FallDetection).
 Quick proto-type project that aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera image input. -->

 My internship project/mini-prototype at [Intelligent Design Technology Limited](https://intelligentdesign.hk/english/) that aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera image input.
+Demo below uses Yolo V8 Pose with heuristics to determine fall.

 <p align="middle">
     <img src="./docs/media/demo-1.gif" width="30%" height="200px"/>